Congratulations to graduated students of class 2018 for receiving the following awards:

 , or contact the secretary of the local chapter, Dr. Ghazi Zaatari.

-The degree may be granted with distinction to students who attain a grade of “Excellent” in at least 50 percent of their credits in the last two years of the medical program, and who demonstrated excellence in years one and two, with a grade below the class average in no more than 20 percent of credits.
+The degree may be granted with distinction to students who attain a grade of "Excellent” in at least 50 percent of the credits and a grade of “Pass” in no more than 20 percent of the credit hours in years 3 and 4, and who achieve a cumulative average ≥ 88% in years 1 and 2, with no failures in any course or clerkship.

 White Coat Ceremony